 Core Faculty at University of Adelaide

-The International Program in Addiction Studies is made up of members from the Virginia Commonwealth University as well as King's College London and Adelaide University, Australia.
+The International Programme in Addiction Studies is directed by faculty from the Virginia Commonwealth University as well as King's College London and Adelaide University, Australia.

 Dr Abdallah Salem is the head of the Discipline of Pharmacology at The University of Adelaide.
 He has a leading role in Teaching in the Faculty of Health Sciences and the School of Medical Sciences.
 As an Associate Professor in Pharmacology, he coordinates and teaches pharmacology courses to students in the Bachelor of Health Sciences, Nursing, Dentistry and Medicine degrees.
 Dr Salem’s research interests are focused on understanding the central mechanisms underlying the acute and chronic effects of drugs of abuse and dependence.
 He is currently investigating the neurotoxic effects of amphetamine derivatives such as methylenedioxy-methamphetamine (MDMA, ‘ecstasy’) and p-methoxyamphetamine (PMA).